-It is noted that many vertical videos are generated with dedicated postprocessing steps, for example, make-up mode, overlapped with computer rendering objects (augmented reality), overlapped with other videos (duel mode), overlapped with text, special effects, extensive scene changes.
+It is noted that many vertical videos are generated with dedicated postprocessing steps, for example, make-up mode, overlapped with computer rendering objects (augmented reality), overlapped with other videos (duet mode), overlapped with text, special effects, extensive scene changes.
+Although most vertical videos are captured with phone cameras, it does not mean that the video quality is not good.
+On the contrary, because phone cameras advance quickly and post processsing technologies, including computational photography, AI, AR, are widely applied, it is convenient to generate a high quality vertical video nowadays.

 However, there is no one vertical video in the test sequence set considered by JVET.